Research Note: Licensing Oracle on Google Bare Metal Solution

 Quad Socket 112 cores 56 Processors

-Google’s Bare Metal Solution minimizes risks
+Google Bare Metal Solution minimizes risks

-Bare Metal Solution minimizes the Oracle licensing risks associated with Oracle’s behavior towards other cloud environments by creating a very standard offering that limits your hardware usage to specific servers and cores.
-When using Google’s Bare Metal Solution, the customer brings their own licenses.
+The Solution minimizes the Oracle licensing risks associated with Oracle’s behavior towards other cloud environments by creating a very standard offering that limits your hardware usage to specific servers and cores.
+When using Google’s Solution, the customer brings their own licenses.
 Google does not resell Oracle licenses.
 The customer’s environment cannot move to other servers or processors outside of their predefined capacity.
 In fact, if the customer wants to expand their capacity, they must first log a ticket with Google and only then will Google add additional servers to the bare metal environment.

 Building a solution this way minimizes risks associated with Oracle’s non-contractual soft partitioning “policies.”
-Palisade Compliance holds the position that licensing requirements for Oracle running in Google’s Bare Metal Solution are the same as those when running on-premises in your own data center.
+Palisade Compliance holds the position that licensing requirements for Oracle running in the Google Bare Metal Solution are the same as those when running on-premises in your own data center.
 Our position is supported by Oracle contracts detailing the processor metric as well as the core factor table.

 On licensing in virtualized environments

 While Oracle customers are often concerned about licensing when moving away from on-premises data centers, this solution can actually reduce licensing risks associated with these virtualized on-premises environments.
 Because Oracle contracts are unclear on licensing in virtualized environments, Oracle can use that lack of clarity to subject their customers to audits and huge audit penalties.
-Moving away from those virtualized environments to Google’s bare metal solution can lower your Oracle licensing needs, reduce your noncompliance risks, and help you avoid additional Oracle costs.
+Moving away from those virtualized environments to Google’s Solution can lower your Oracle licensing needs, reduce your noncompliance risks, and help you avoid additional Oracle costs.

 Google’s solution a viable option

-As it pertains to Oracle licensing, Google’s Bare Metal Solution is a viable option for any Oracle customer looking to move away from on-premises data center implementations.
+As it pertains to Oracle licensing, the Google Bare Metal Solution is a viable option for any Oracle customer looking to move away from on-premises data center implementations.
 This solution is constructed in a way that minimizes risks associated with virtualization while at the same time taking advantage of the on-premises 0.5 Intel core factor multiplier.

 Craig Guarente